yandex-cloud/docs/en/managed-kafka/operations/monitoring.md

 ---
 title: "Monitoring the state of {{ KF }} clusters and hosts"
-description: "Following this guide you will learn how to monitor {{ KF }} cluster and host states."
+description: "In this tutorial, you'll learn how to monitor the state of {{ KF }} cluster and hosts"
 ---

 # Monitoring the state of {{ KF }} clusters and hosts